-Almost everyone can benefit from a home office.
+Almost everyone can benefit from a home office, especially today.
+The COVID-19 pandemic and the increase in entrepreneurs make it a necessity.
 It provides a convenient place for telecommuters and independent professionals to work at home.
 A home office provides easy access to work without the typical interruptions of a commercial office.

-Lack of space is a primary limitation for most people, when it comes to a home office setup.
+Lack of available space is a primary limitation for most people when it comes to a home office design and setup.
 Fortunately, there are a lot of creative options and a spare bedroom is not the only alternative for a great home office.

 Best Rooms for Home Office Space

 Many rooms have an unused corner that can be converted to a small yet efficient home office.
 Thinking out of the box, other great workspace ideas include:

 Attics and hallways with a staircase in the center.

 Simplicity is the key to making a small space work efficiently as a home office.
 Most workstations need only the essentials to function efficiently.
 Here are 9 ideas for turning a small space at home into a great workspace for almost any kind of project.

 A Cozy Nook.
 A cozy nook provides a small but efficient workspace in any room.
 A built-in desk for office essentials is the only piece of furniture required, apart from a comfortable, ergonomic office chair.

 The ideal built-in contains a large file drawer and several smaller supply drawers.
 While a ready-made desk may fit the allotted space, a semi-custom cabinet is an affordable way to customize your home office.